newretirement/fpe-api/README.md

 __`400 Bad Request`__

-Something was wrong with the client request such that FPE was unable understand it well enough to return any sort of useful result.
-Typical causes for this error are:
+Something was wrong with the client request such that FPE was unable understand it well enough to return a useful result.
+Typical causes for this type of error are:

-   1. Malformed JSON request
+  1. Malformed JSON request object (e.g. missing a curly brace somewhere)
+  1. Syntax errors (e.g. an improperly-formatted [date](datatypes.md#date), such as `1984-999`)
-   2. Critical information was missing from the request (e.g. `birthDate` omitted)
+  1. Critical information was missing from the request (e.g. missing `birthDate` attribute)
+  1. Business rule violations (e.g. setting a [reverse mortgage age](datatypes.md#reversemortgage) to youger than `62y`)

 <br/>